r9sun-ucsd/cse15l-lab-reports/Lab1.md

 ## Trying Some Commands
 You can test some commands around in the server now.
 Try running $ ls, to see where you are and $ cd ~, where ~ is some file path.
-These commands are not limited to being run in ssh, and can be run generally in the normal terminal like such:
+These commands are not limited to being run in ssh, and can be run generally in the normal terminal like such (The commands run as shown below are cd ~ and ls, where cd ~ returns to my computer's home directory, and ls shows what files are in there.)
 ![Image](Commands_Lab1.PNG)

 Following this, your account and workplace should be all setup to run some code!
+Some basic commands to try are some of the aforementioned listed ones. cd ~, standing for change directory, with ~ representing the file path to change to (leave as ~ if you want to just return to the home directory).
+ls, which shows the list of files in the current directory.
+cp ~ ~, which copies files over from the first ~ path to the second ~ path.
+(Make sure to separate the ~s to show 2 different paths!)